CwickHolmesalot/PowerDensity_AAPG2024/README.md

 zones are also identified as a geothermally distinct tectonic setting, which contrasts with the subset of “hot arcs” highlighted by the PD method.
 These findings suggest a need to reevaluate the use of map-based methods like PD for power estimation, particularly when the complexities of the subsurface take three dimensions to fully describe.

+## Note
+Source data are shared in shareable_data_files.zip, except for data from Rystad Energy's GeothermalCube (subscription-only) and
+WorldClim 2.1 grid files available for download at https://www.worldclim.org/data/worldclim21.html.